Delicate2000/MMpedia/README.md

 ## Downstream tasks

 We employ downstream tasks to demonstrate the effectiveness of proposed methods and collected images.
-All the codes and related dataset evaluation are in [eval_and_app](https://github.com/kleinercubs/ImgFact/tree/main/eval_and_app).
+All the codes  are in [eval_and_app](https://github.com/kleinercubs/ImgFact/tree/main/eval_and_app).

+To facilitate data download, we additionally package the intersection data of MMpedia and DB15K [here](https://drive.google.com/file/d/1pmdtbseQl5hMaqSWGDhER8_eYdqLMXi5/view?usp=share_link).

 For each model, the training strategy is the same and the only difference is the information the model received.

-To facilitate data download, we additionally package the intersection data of MMpedia and DB15K [here](https://drive.google.com/file/d/1pmdtbseQl5hMaqSWGDhER8_eYdqLMXi5/view?usp=share_link).

 Following instructions use BERT-based methods as defalut